conan-io/conan-io.github.io/_posts/2023-05-11-tensorflow-lite-cpp-mobile-ml-guide.markdown

 meta_description: "Discover how to leverage TensorFlow Lite and Conan package manager for seamless integration in C++ to create cutting-edge real-time pose detection applications using machine learning techniques."
 ---

-In this post, we will explore how to use TensorFlow Lite in C++ for real-time human pose estimation using a neural network from TensorFlow Hub trained for this purpose.
-We will develop an example that uses OpenCV to load a video, processing it frame by frame to obtain the joint locations in each image.
-The final result of our application should look similar to this[^1]:
+In this post, we're going to dive into using TensorFlow Lite in C++ for real-time human pose estimation with the help of a model downloaded from TensorFlow Hub, specifically trained for this purpose.
+We'll put together an example that uses OpenCV to load a video and then processes it frame by frame to figure out the joint locations of a human body in each image.
+When we're done, our application should look something like this[^1]:

 <p class="centered">
     <img  src="{{ site.baseurl }}/assets/post_images/2023-05-11/pose-detection-tensorflow.gif" style="display: block; margin-left: auto; margin-right: auto;" alt="Pose estimation"/>
 </p>

 ### A short introduction